covidgraph/data_template/README.md

 Motherlode will run the script to load the data into the DEV instance of covidgraph.
 When the function and content of the data is verfied, it can be run by motherlode against the PROD instance.

-If you write you script in python, you can take this repo as template.
+If you write your script in python, you can take this repo as template.
 When you write in another laguage, take it as inspiration and just follow the "Connect to the correct neo4j instance" part

 # How it works